Douglas Kmiec: U.S. Ambassador to Malta

-Speculation for higher office
+Candidacy for Congress

-In a January 2014 Facebook post, Kmiec declared himself an independent candidate for the U.S. House of Representatives from California's 26th congressional district, while simultaneously expressing his interest in running as the Democratic party candidate for Vice-President of the United States in the event Hillary Clinton were to receive that party's presidential nomination.
+In a January 2014 Facebook post, Kmiec declared himself an independent candidate for the U.S. House of Representatives from California's 26th congressional district, while simultaneously expressing his interest in running as the Democratic Party candidate for Vice-President of the United States in the event Hillary Clinton were to receive that party's presidential nomination.
 In his announcement, Kmiec declared the Democratic and Republican parties were "so deeply into the pockets of corporate donors for millions and millions of dollars that the thought of being responsive to the people has long since fallen from their memory."
 Kmiec explained his decision as being motivated by a desire to find a place he could do good while he still had the "energy and excitement of the ideas of social justice especially as they are now so well articulated by Pope Francis."
 The Chief political correspondent for the dominant paper in the district commented that "Douglas Kmiec may be the most interesting and most learned individual ever to run for Congress in Ventura County."

-In the open primary, Kmiec won 2.3% of the vote.
+In the open primary, Kmiec won 2.3% of the vote and came in last place.

 Personal life

 Kmiec was married to Carolyn Keenan in 1973 and together they had five children.
 The couple separated in 2011 and divorced in 2013.

+One of Kmiec's sons, Keenan Kmiec, was reported in February 2025 as working as a lawyer for Elon Musk's Department of Government Efficiency (DOGE).